18F/handbook/_pages/policies/business-and-ops-policies/top-secret.md

 ### 5. Once the eQIP is complete, security will review and send to OPM
 * Security will complete this within 1-3 days
-* It will take approximately 8-15 months to complete the TS portion
+* It will take approximately 8-15 months to complete the top secret (TS) portion
   * This delay is due to the backlogs at OPM.
 The SCI portion is controlled by the Central Intelligence Agency (CIA) and can only be requested after the TS is complete.
 You should plan an additional 4-6 weeks for that process.

 --------------------------------------------------------------------------------